gyaresu/gareth.codes/cv.md

 the Greenpeace International office which are partially in the office and partially located in offices worldwide.

-2012 Project management: self employed
+2012 Project management: contract

+ * Location: Oslo, Norway
  * System architecture planning and implementation
  * Design toolchains for multi-host servers and virtual domains
  * Build, harden and test.
 Document process.

 2009 — 2012 [Reef Safari Diving][rs]: Project Manager and Diving instructor

+ * Location: The [Great Barrier Reef Marine Park Reserve][reef]
- * Head of daily scuba diving operations 200km out of Airlie Beach on the [GBRMPR][reef]
+ * Head of daily scuba diving operations 200km out of Airlie Beach
  * Team of 10-20 for ship of up to 320 passengers (13hrs at sea)
- * Fiji - Three months teaching and training dive instructors
+ * Fiji - Three months training dive instructors from 8 resorts

 2002 — 2010 Owner of [Computer Rescue][cr] / Ninja Web Development

- * Location: Launceston, Australia
+ * Location: Launceston, Tasmania
  * Do All The Things™
  * Project Management for 1000+ businesses and individuals over 8 years
  * Trying to list every skill or project would not do justice to the